alex05447/miniconfig/README.md

 ; (note the skipped spaces).
 [ some_section ]

-; 2 hexadecimal digit ASCII escape sequences are supported.
+; 2 hexadecimal digit Unicode escape sequences are supported.
 ; This key is `foo`.
 ; Quoted values (in single quotes here) are always parsed as strings.
 ; Non-matching quotes (double quotes here) don't have to be escaped.